 - Guide 1: How to Remove JS/CoinMiner from Windows.

-- Guide 2: Get rid of JS/CoinMiner from Mac OS X.
+- Guide 2: Get rid of JS/CoinMiner on Mac OS X.

-- Guide 3: Remove JS/CoinMiner from Google Chrome.
+- Guide 3: Remove JS/CoinMiner in Google Chrome.

 - Guide 4: Erase JS/CoinMiner from Mozilla Firefox.

 - Guide 5: Uninstall JS/CoinMiner from Microsoft Edge.